tvcam/tvcam.github.io/index.markdown

 ### Client Testimonials

+> "Vibol did an excellent job with the project we assigned him.
+He is quick and efficient.
+He is an excellent Ruby on Rails developer!"

 > "As always a pleasure to work with Vibol.
 A very skilled and dependable developer.
 Good communication, good vibes."

 > "This was easily the best experience I've had working with someone through a talent database.
 Vibol is extremely efficient and was able to work through a messy codebase with ease.
 I would highly recommend him for any and all projects in the future."